 Armstrong World Industries remains one of the leading manufacturing businesses in the world.
-However, just like many other manufacturing companies in the past, Armstrong used asbestos in a multitude of products.
-In turn, numerous workers fell ill to life-threatening asbestos illnesses and consequently sued Armstrong for negligence.
+Yet, the company once used asbestos in many of its products.
+In turn, workers fell ill to life-threatening asbestos illnesses and consequently sued Armstrong for negligence.

 Armstrong World Industries History

 Founded in 1860 in Pittsburgh, Pennsylvania, Armstrong World Industries started out making and distributing wine cork bottles.
 Within the next 30 years, the company became one of the world’s leading wine cork manufacturers.

 Once business started to expand, Armstrong incorporated many other products into their line, including linoleum, vinyl flooring, cork boards, and fiberboards.

 Throughout the next many decades, Armstrong continued to make these products while using asbestos.
 Consequently, people started developing asbestos-related diseases, resulting in the company filing for bankruptcy in 2000, after losing millions in lawsuits.

 Armstrong World Industries Lawsuits and Bankruptcy